Practical Notebook for Asking AI the Right Way

 [Format]

-Each issue: Problem / Severity(High/Med/Low) / Fixed code example
+For each issue: Issue / Severity (High/Medium/Low) / Fixed code example

-3. Writing (Blog, Article)
+3. Writing (Blog, Articles)

-❌ "Write a blog post about AI"
+Write a blog post about AI.

-✅ Write a blog post with these conditions.
+Write a blog post under these conditions.

-Topic: How to make a chatbot with Claude API
+Topic: How to Make a Chatbot with Claude API

 Tone: Friendly and practical.
-Minimize theory, focus on example code
+Minimize theory, focus on example code.

 Structure:

-1. Finished screen (describe in text)
+1. Completed screen (described in text)

-2. What you need (include pip install)
+2. What you need (including pip install)

 SEO keywords: Claude API, Python chatbot, AI API integration

-Copy-Paste Template
+Ready-to-Use Template

-Write a blog post with these conditions.
+Write a blog post under these conditions.

 Topic: {{topic}}

-Target reader: {{e.g., non-developer office workers / beginner developers / senior developers}}
+Target readers: {{e.g., non-developer office workers / beginner developers / senior developers}}

-Goal: {{What readers should gain from this article}}
+Purpose: {{what readers should gain from this post}}

 Tone: {{e.g., professional / friendly / humorous}}